 - If your outgoing mail (SMTP) does not use the same credentials as incoming mail (IMAP), clear the Outgoing mail uses the same credentials as incoming checkbox, then enter credentials for both outgoing and incoming mail servers.

 - Otherwise, enter your server's username, IMAP server and port, and SMTP server and port in the corresponding fields.

 - You can also select the checkbox beside Allow non-secure certificate if necessary.
 Learn how to find this server information in your email client.

 - Your connection will be verified and completed, and a dialog box will appear to inform you that your inbox is now connected to HubSpot.

 Necessary disclosure: if you connect your email account via IMAP (or Generic Inbox Connection), HubSpot will have access only to email address, password, server information, email metadata, and message bodies.
 Additionally, connecting your Outlook account via IMAP does not require you to connect any other Microsoft applications.

-Understand HubSpot email open and click tracking
+Understand HubSpot email tracking and logging